TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Challenge.md

 - Implement the Shifting (Banner, Marquesina) of Text in one line
 - 2 Line Support
-- Write a driver in User Space (MRAA) and Kernel Space (.ko) for your Analog Temperature Sensor from Grove Kit
+- Write a driver in User Space (MRAA)
+- Write a driver in Kernel Space (.ko) for your Analog Temperature Sensor from Grove Kit
 - Implement functionality to display data to LCD RGB under https://github.com/xe1gyq/TheIoTLearningInitiative/blob/master/InternetOfThings101/main.py to make of our LCD RGB Kernel Driver from Marquito